Myron B. Thompson School of Social Work

 The UH Manoa Financial Aid Services is dedicated to making it possible for degree-seeking admitted students to attend UH Manoa regardless of their economic circumstances.
 See www.hawaii.edu/fas/.
 Please review this website thoroughly as it contains many links to additional and outside sources for financial aid.

-The MBT School of Social Work also has a limited number of scholarships available to social work students.
-This information can be located: (1) under each program's "Financial Aid" and "Forms" sections on the SSW website: www.hawaii.edu/sswork/; (2) in the MBT School of Social Work Bulletin: www.hawaii.edu/sswork/bulletin.html.
-Hardcopy versions of the bulletin can also be requested through the SSW Admissions Office.
+The Department of Social Work also has a limited number of scholarships available to social work students.
+This information can be located: (1) under each program’s “Financial Aid” and “Forms” sections on the SSW website: www.hawaii.edu/sswork/; and (2) in the MBT SSW Bulletin: www.hawaii.edu/sswork/bulletin.html.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.